rouxelec/aws_glue_databrew_blog/README.md

-# aws_glue_databrew_blog

-Get the best of your data with absolutely no code
+# Get the best of your data with absolutely no code

 Or how to leverage AWS Glue DataBrew to easily build data pipelines with no data engineering skills.